binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

     COPY /host-path/nginx.conf /etc/nginx/nginx.conf
     # ...

-#### Credentials
+#### Credentials {#cloud-identify-risks-storage-of-secrets-credentials}

-Sharing accounts, especially super-user

-Doesn't take much from here to have your accounts taken over.
+Sharing accounts, especially super-user accounts on the likes of machine instances and even worse, your CSP IAM account(s), and worse still, the account root user.
+I have worked for organisations that had only the single default AWS account [root user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html) you get when you first sign up to AWS, shared amongst several teams of Developers and managers, on the organisations wiki, which in itself is a big security risk.
+Subsequently the organisation I am thinking about had one of the business owners go rogue change the single password and lock everyone else out.

 ##### Entered by People (manually)

-Developers and others putting user-names and passwords in company wikis, source control, anywhere where there is a reasonably good chance that someone will be able to view them with a little to moderate amount of persistence, as discussed above in the [SSH](#cloud-identify-risks-storage-of-secrets-private-key-abuse-ssh) section.
-When you have a team of Developers sharing passwords, the weakest link is usually very weak.
+Developers and others putting user-names and passwords in company wikis, source control, anywhere where there is a reasonably good chance that an unauthorised person will be able to view them with a little to moderate amount of persistence, as discussed above in the [SSH](#cloud-identify-risks-storage-of-secrets-private-key-abuse-ssh) section.
+When you have a team of Developers sharing passwords, the weakest link is usually very weak, and that is only if you are considering outsiders to be a risk, which according to the study I discussed in the [Fortress Mentality](#network-identify-risks-fortress-mentality) subsection of the network chapter would be a mistake, with about half of the security incidents being carried out from inside of an organisation.

 ##### Entered by Software (automatically)